 Three of the most attractive Christmas markets are in Belgium – and should be visited as a family, the children will love them.

-Once you arrive at the square, take your time to browse the market.
-At the weekend there will be lots of people on the streets, but don’t let this get you down.
-After all, Christmas is a party!
-At the market there are stalls selling cheerful lanterns, colorful wreaths, and slippers for the cold weather; but the most popular stalls are those selling food.
-And you better believe there is a real feast on offer: with cheese, chocolate, crepes, and waffles (or gaufres to give them their French name) and, obviously, the renowned winter mulled wine.
-So, try a bit of everything.
+Once you arrive at the square, take your time to browse around the market.
+At the weekend there will be lots of people on the streets, but don’t let that put you off: When all’s said and done, Christmas is a time to party!
+At the market there are stalls selling cheerful lanterns, colourful wreaths and slippers for the cold weather; but the most popular stalls are those selling food.
+And you better believe there is a real feast on offer: with cheese, chocolate, crepes and waffles (or gaufres to give them their French name) and, obviously, the renowned winter mulled wine.
+So, go on, try a bit of everything.

-Wander around, take in the scents and flavors of Christmas, warm yourself with mulled wine, and enjoy the atmosphere.
-Especially because during the Festive Season Brussels lets down its hair and turns into an irreverent and fun travel destination.
+Wander around, take in the scents and flavours of Christmas, warm yourself with mulled wine, and enjoy the atmosphere.
+Without hesitation, because during the Festive Season Brussels lets down its hair and turns into an irreverent and fun travel destination.